SAP-archive/teched2020-DEV268/exercises/ex0/readme_import_helper_class.md

+## Import of the helper class /dmo/cl_gen_dev268_artifacts

+When you are running this mission in your own Steampunk system you have to

+1. import the helper class /dmo/cl_gen_dev268_artifacts and you have to
+2. import the RAP Generator https://github.com/SAP-samples/cloud-abap-rap

 # Create a package /DMO/DEV268

 1. Create a package with the name **/DMO/DEV268** and choose **ZLOCAL** as the super package.